Ghost of Kyiv

-The Ghost of Kyiv (Привид Києва, [ˈprɪwɪd ˈkɪjewɐ]) is the nickname given to a mythical MiG-29 Fulcrum flying ace credited with shooting down six Russian planes over Kyiv during the Kyiv offensive on 24 February 2022.
-Various reports, including the Security Service of Ukraine, made similar claims.
-The Ghost of Kyiv has been credited as a morale booster for Ukrainians and as a narrative for Ukraine's success during the Russo-Ukrainian War.
-Two months after the spread, the Ukrainian Air Force acknowledged that he was a myth, and warned people not to "neglect the basic rules of information hygiene" and to "check the sources of information, before spreading it".
+The Ghost of Kyiv (Привид Києва, [ˈprɪwɪd ˈkɪjewɐ]) is the nickname given to a mythical MiG-29 Fulcrum flying ace who was alleged to have shot down six Russian planes over Kyiv during the Kyiv offensive on 24 February 2022.
+The origin of the myth is unclear, but it was propagated widely by both Ukrainian and Western media outlets, as well as official sources such as the Armed Forces of Ukraine and the Security Service of Ukraine.
+The Ghost of Kyiv has been credited as a morale booster for Ukrainians during the Russo-Ukrainian War.

+Two months after the story spread, the Ukrainian Air Force acknowledged that it was not factual, and warned people not to "neglect the basic rules of information hygiene" and to "check the sources of information, before spreading it".
+Experts have stated that stories such as Ghost of Kyiv are part of Ukrainian propaganda or a morale-boosting campaign, or potentially both.

 Background and claims

+Story

 On 24 February 2022, Russia began a large-scale invasion of Ukraine in an escalation of a pre-existing war between the two countries.
 During the Kyiv offensive, which began on the first day of the invasion, videos on social media began widely circulating of fighter jets in Ukraine shortly after the invasion started, including claims of a pilot who took down multiple Russian jets.
 The claim that a MiG-29 pilot nicknamed the "Ghost of Kyiv" who won six air fights in the skies of Kyiv appeared during the first 30 hours of the invasion.
 The six planes were reported as two Su-35s, two Su-25s, an Su-27, and an enemy MiG-29.
 If the flying ace had existed, they would have been the first recorded fighter ace of the 21st century.

 The Ukrainian Ministry of Defence claimed that—would the shoot-downs be confirmed—the Ghost of Kyiv could be one of the dozens of experienced pilots of the military reserve who returned to the Armed Forces of Ukraine after Russia invaded.
 In a tweet, it referred to the Ghost of Kyiv as "the air avenger".
 However, Ukrainian commander-in-chief Valerii Zaluzhnyi said he could only confirm a total of six Russian planes downed on the first day of fighting in Ukraine, though there may have been more.

 Former Ukrainian president Petro Poroshenko posted a tweet of a photograph of a fighter pilot, falsely claiming it to be the Ghost of Kyiv.
-The photo was later found to be an unrelated image from a Ministry of Defence post from 2019.
+The photo was later found to be an unrelated image from a Ministry of Defense post from 2019.
 On 27 February, the Security Service of Ukraine said in a Facebook post that the Ghost of Kyiv had shot down 10 aircraft.
 By March 2, official sources had confirmed neither an individual identity nor an official record for the rumored pilot.
-A day later, however, The Times reported that a Ukrainian military source said the pilot was real and was still alive.
-The Armed Forces of Ukraine posted on Facebook the purported pilot in his helmet with the visor up, with the caption "Hello, occupier, I'm coming for your soul!".